 “I understand,” said Tyler.
 “I don’t think that’s weird.
 I’ve done a little spanking myself.”

 “Well, some guys seem more interested in being the guy that fucks me.
 You know, showy stuff, dominating stuff.”

 “I had one girlfriend who always wanted to do it in public.
 You know, at picnics behind the bushes, or at ball games or in the theatre.
 Once she gave me a blowjob at a restaurant, getting under the table.”

-“No shit?” asked Kathy, her nipples tight, the aroma of her musk permeating the bus.
+“No shit?” asked Jenna, her nipples tight, the aroma of her musk permeating the bus.